daniele3b/SafeWater/Assignment2/README.md

 ![DEV CONT](https://github.com/daniele3b/SafeWater/blob/main/images/dev_control.png)

-In the broker you should see messages as in the image below:
+In the brokers you should see messages as in the image below:

 ![IMG BROK](https://github.com/daniele3b/SafeWater/blob/main/images/rsbm.png)

 ![IMG MOSQ](https://github.com/daniele3b/SafeWater/blob/main/images/mosquitto.png)

-Instead in the border router's terminal you should see messages as the image below:
+Instead in the border router's terminal you should see messages as in the image below:

 ![IMG BORDER](https://github.com/daniele3b/SafeWater/blob/main/images/border_router.png)

-## Techincal Infomation about the code ##
+## Technical Infomation about the iotlab-m3 code ##

 Information about the board's code can be found [here](https://github.com/daniele3b/SafeWater/blob/main/Assignment2/tech.md)